-- Forecast of issuer’s revenue/cash flow for assessment of all new loan submissions and renewals are subjected to a haircut due to a weaker economic outlook.
+- Forecast of issuer’s revenue/cash flow for assessment of all new financing submissions and renewals are subjected to a haircut due to a weaker economic outlook.

-C. Closely Work with Borrowers who have Large Exposures: We recognise that SMEs who have borrowed larger quantums are especially vulnerable due to their high credit exposure.
-In order to mitigate and control the concentration risk across your portfolio, we will either reduce limits or restructure facilities on our borrowers’ loans, on a case by case basis.
+C. Closely Work with Issuers who have Large Exposures: We recognise that SMEs who have borrowed larger quantums are especially vulnerable due to their high credit exposure.
+In order to mitigate and control the concentration risk across your portfolio, we will either reduce limits or restructure facilities on our issuers’ loans, on a case by case basis.

 D. Credit Monitoring and Remedial Management: We continue to monitor the performance of our portfolio and its underlying risks very closely.
 On top of existing risk management activities, our collections team has:

 - Inherited recovery efforts from relationship managers (who are normally the first point of collections) instead of stepping in only after 1 month.
 This will help us to determine early on if issuers require a restructure in their repayment plan in order to fulfil their obligations to the platform investors